 In the broadest sense, “transformation” means retiring manual, legacy business processes and systems and replacing them with a reimagined, more efficient and effective process and modern tech stack.
 Sometimes these initiatives are driven by the need to move off systems that are no longer supported by the vendor.
 Most often, however, we see these programs driven by a desire to improve the customer experience by achieving greater alignment with the brand promise or to incorporate digital channels into customer communications.
-In fact, with so many of us now working from home due to the COVID-19 pandemic, the demand for digital transformation is coming into sharper focus.
+In fact, with so many working from home, the demand for digital transformation is coming into sharper focus.

 The primary challenge in making that shift, however, often lies in the transformation itself.
 When it comes to customer communications, migrating to a new system can be complex and there are a number of issues that arise in the process:

 • How to review and sort existing content and communications that you may or may not want to carry over to the new system

 • How to efficiently develop and update messaging that drives consistent, memorable and relevant customer experiences

 • Which communication technologies suit customer preferences, but don’t create operational and technological silos

 It’s not uncommon for large enterprises to have five, 10, even 20 systems that are being used to manage customer communications.
 Managing content across multiple systems not only creates process inefficiencies by having to update the same content in multiple places, but it can lead to inconsistencies across the customer experience.
 Ideally, as organizations develop transformation plans, they will do so with a view toward streamlining management to drive efficiencies, as well as potential improvements to the customer experience.
 Given the complexity of the process of transformation and the myriad of potential paths, inevitably, organizations turn to partners for help.